Anne Amable Augier du Fot

-Anne Amable Augier du Fot (born in Aubusson on 14 March 1733; died in Soissons in 1775) was a French doctor.
+Anne Amable Augier du Fot (born in Aubusson on 14 March 1733; died in Soissons in 1775) was a French medical doctor.
 He was known as the author of a book on the "art des accouchements" (which is actually by Jean-Louis Baudelocque).
 Du Fot was a columnist and wrote on animal epidemiology.
 He was also an ardent opponent of the Jesuits.